Matt Duchene

-Matthew David Duchene (/fr/; born January 16, 1991) is a Canadian professional ice hockey centre for the Dallas Stars of the National Hockey League (NHL).
+Matthew David Duchene (/fr/; born January 16, 1991) is a Canadian professional ice hockey player who is a forward for the Dallas Stars of the National Hockey League (NHL).
 He has previously played in the NHL for the Colorado Avalanche, Ottawa Senators, Columbus Blue Jackets, and Nashville Predators.
 While with the Predators, he set a new franchise record for most goals scored in a single season.

 Duchene was selected third overall by the Avalanche in the 2009 NHL entry draft.
 He won a gold medal with Canada at the 2014 Winter Olympics.

 Playing career

 Minor

 Duchene grew up playing minor hockey for the Ontario Minor Hockey Association (OMHA)'s Central Ontario Wolves (based in Lindsay) of the Eastern AAA League.
 He also spent his early hockey years playing for his hometown Haliburton Huskies before moving up to the AAA level.
 In 2006, Duchene verbally stated he was interested in college hockey in the United States and verbally committed to playing in the NCAA.
 However, after the 2006–07 season with the Wolves, Duchene was selected by the Ontario Hockey League (OHL)'s Brampton Battalion in the first round of the 2007 OHL Priority Selection.